- Jan 18, 2019

 Selecting a hosting plan is one of the biggest decisions you’ll make as a website owner.
 With so many options available, it’s important to ensure that you’re using the right one for the individual needs of your site – whether that’s ultimately an unmanaged or a managed plan.

 In this post, we’ve gone over the major differences between the two types of hosting, and discussed how to pick the right one for you.
-In a general sense, managed plans are favored by those who require an extra level of support – making them perfect for small business owners.
-Users who require a greater level of freedom, on the other hand, may be better suited to unmanaged plans.
+In a general sense, managed plans are favored by those who require any level of technical support – making them perfect for small business owners.
+Users who require a greater level of freedom and have the technical chops to build their own server, on the other hand, may be better suited to unmanaged plans.

 Do you have any further questions about managed and unmanaged hosting plans?
 Let us know in the comments section below!